heraaali/heraaali.github.io/content/reading/_index.md

 18.  _The Body Keeps the Score_ by Bessel Van der Folk -- 5/5 stars
 19. _But What If We're Wrong?_ by Chuck Klosterman -- 3/5 stars
 20. _Triggers_ by David Richo -- 3/5 stars
-21. _The Drunkard's Walk: How Randomness Rules Our Lives_ -- 4/5 stars
+21. _The Drunkard's Walk: How Randomness Rules Our Lives_ by Leonard Mlodinow -- 4/5 stars
-22. _This Is How You Lose The Time War_ -- 2/5 stars
+22. _This Is How You Lose The Time War_ by Amal El-Mohtar -- 2/5 stars
+23. _The Alchemist_ by Paulo Coelho -- 5/5 stars

 And I am always accepting recommendations!